the-virtual-brain/tvb-root/README.md

 "TVB Scientific Library" is the most important scientific contribution of TVB Project, but only a part of our code.

-"TVB Scientific Library" is a light-weight, stand-alone Python library that contains all the needed packages in order to run simulations and analysis on data without the need for the entire TVB Framework.
+"TVB Scientific Library" is a lightweight, stand-alone Python library that contains all the needed packages to run simulations and analyses on data without the need for the entire TVB Framework.
 This implies that no storage will be provided so data from each session will be lost on close.
 You need to either persist it yourself in some manner or use the full TVBFramework where HDF5 / database storage is provided